OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-02.md

 ## Acts 2:20

-> The sun will be turned to darkness
+> The sun will become dark
-> and the moon to blood
+> and the moon will turn to blood
 > before the coming of the great and glorious day of the Lord.

 ## Acts 2:21

-> And everyone who calls on the name of the Lord
+> And everyone who calls upon the name of the Lord
-> will be saved.’
+> will find salvation.’

 ---